Preserving and protecting Piedmont Pines' natural beauty

 Borrow our pulling tool

 Piedmont Pines is working hard to rid our neighborhood of invasive and highly flammable French Broom.
-We have a medium-sized week puller we will loan to paid members that makes removal of plants that are too big to remove by hand.
+We have a medium-sized week puller we will loan to paid members that makes it easier to remove plants that are too big to remove by hand.
 Sign into our Member Center with your user name and password* to see if your dues are paid.
-If yes, contact Elaine Geffen to arrange a loan.
+If yes, contact Elaine Geffen to borrow the broom puller.

 * Your user name is generally your email address.
 To set your password, click on Sign In at the top of the home page at www.PiedmontPines.org then click on reset password.

 Much of what is beautiful about Piedmont Pines is directly attributable to the tireless efforts of Marj Saunders.
 In 2003, more than 100 Piedmont Pines residents petitioned the City to honor Marj's many contributions by renaming Sulphur Springs Park (affectionately dubbed "Painted Rocks”) to Marjorie Saunders Park.
 On June 26, 2004, more than 100 neighbors and dignitaries turned out for the dedication of the park in her name.Our debt of gratitude to Marjorie Saunders (1909-2009).